 Variable interest rates mean that there will be changes to what you're charged over time.

-There are fees and charges for setting up your loan, depending on what options you select, so you’ll want to ensure you can access a product that meets your budget.
+There are fees and charges for setting up your loan, depending on what options you select, so you’ll want to ensure these set-up costs remain within your budget.